mathsuth/mathsuth/README.md

 I'm someone who lives and breathes the internet.
 I deeply understand how it works, how to protect privacy, and how to stay anonymous online.
 I'm a tech geek at heart, always curious about systems, networks, and how things tick under the hood.

 Right now, I'm learning to program – turning my passion into a skill.
-My current focus is on **Python**, **Rust**, and **Shell Scripting**.
+My current focus is on **Programming*.
 In the future, I plan to channel all this knowledge into **Cybersecurity**, where I can combine my love for tech with a meaningful mission.

 > *For now, just a hobby – but in the future, a career.*